 - Execute command ./brutespray.py python script with 777 Permissions ( read,write,execute)

 - Start scanning your victim website or internal network with Nmap to check open ports and services.

-- Below Image illustrate Nmap scan followed by saving an output of nmap results with a filename.
+- Below Image illustrate Nmap scan followed by saving the output of nmap results with a filename.

 - Command executed: nmap –vv -n -oA Outputfilename

 - Here -oA is Output in all formats(.xml,.gnmap,nmap)

 Also Read Complete list of Kali Linux Tutorials

 - Previous Nmap scan will be saved in the .xml format as an output file.